Testimonials from 2016 Fellows

 MD Anderson Cancer Center

 The first and the foremost benefit, which I directly attribute to the Fellowship Program is the increased confidence level with which I now perform Thoracic Surgeries, and have already started implementing evidence based management in my clinical practice.
 I am deeply indebted to Dr. Sewa S. Legha, MD, and his team – specifically to Dr. Kirti Jain M.D., President.
 The dedication with which everyone at IACA pursue their mission, viz: “To be a conduit for exchange of ideas and goodwill, and provide a forum for scientific, educational, cultural, charitable and social interaction among them” is simply contagious.
-I also thank Ms. Mary Gauwitz, Executive Director, John and Editha Kapoor Charitable Foundation for her guidance and support during the Fellowship Program.
+I also thank Ms. Mary Gauwitz, for her guidance and support during the Fellowship Program.

 Dr. Pooja Patel